jsquaredosquared/novotyper/README.md

 ## Report

 - For a basic description of how the reasoning behind each step and the findings made during prototyping, please see `notebooks/report.md`.
-- If you want to know how `novotyper` works, a jupyter notebook has been provided in `notebooks/novotyper.ipynb`.
+- If you want to know how `novotyper` works step by step, check out `notebooks/novotyper.ipynb`.
 Each cell corresponds to a function which you can run to see its output.
 - The functions are as follows:

     ```coconut